A community shop for Selborne

-We plan to establish a not-for-profit community shop that is open seven days per week on the Punfle Field in the centre of Selborne village.
+A supportive landlord has offered us a 99-year lease at a peppercorn rent so we can build a village shop in the lower corner of the Punfle field.
+We plan to establish a not-for-profit community shop that is open seven days per week in the centre of Selborne village.

 The village shop will be housed in a bespoke timber-framed building designed by a leading architect and built with input from local craftspeople to sit sympathetically within the beautiful environment of the village and the wider landscape of the South Downs National Park.